-We will first describe our approach for unknown linear PDE and then extend that to nonlinear PDE of form (\ref{eqn:problem}).
-Finally, we will show how the proposed model can be used to learn an unknown systems of coupled nonlinear PDEs.
+We will first describe our approach for unknown linear PDE-driven systems and then extend that to systems that involve nonlinear PDE of the form (\ref{eqn:problem}).
+Finally, we will show how the proposed model can be used to learn an unknown system of coupled nonlinear PDEs.